 Signposts Vol 1: poems that don’t mess around.
 Three lines, three stanzas.
 Snapshots of time and place.
 Bookmarks that become pages.

 Inspired by haiku and tanka, Signposts takes a different direction, shifting the emphasis from nature to urban existence.
 The results are sometimes dark.
 An appreciation of irony, however, triumphs over nihilism.
-A brief synopsis might read: work, loneliness, absurdity, women.
+A brief synopsis might read: work, loneliness, absurdity, longing.
 Those with a taste for black comedy and bittersweet anecdotes may recognize their demons.

 Signposts Vol 2: more strange snacks for people on the go.
 Poems in a box.